TheAxeC/machine-learning-techniques-for-flow-based-network-intrusion-detection-systems/README.md

 The datasets cannot be made publically available.
 The thesis does show references to the different datasets that were used.

 ## Experiments
-The results from the main experiments used in the thesis are listed in the `experiments/` folder.
+The results from the main experiments used in the thesis are listed in the file 'experiments.pdf'.
 The config files used to execute these experiments are listed in `code/configs/`.

 ## User & Developer guide
 A user and developer guide is available within the appendix from the thesis.